Working in France

 You must describe your activity on a form provided by a French consulate, including what your background and qualifications to exercise that activity are.
 "Teaching English" is often the first suggestion I hear from Britons and Americans.
 However, you will be one in a crowd.
 Competition is fierce, payment is low, and despite the poor state of the Frenchmen's English skills, you should not count on earning a living from that alone.
 Remember that the U.K. is close to France and that Britons need neither work nor residence permits to settle in France and teach Oxford English.

-The French may be running their own country down economically, but that does not prevent expats from establishing their own "economy in the economy."
 With the growing number of English-speaking expats in France it is worth considering how to target them with services or products that they cannot get from French companies.
-The number of shops selling British food products that are otherwise unavailable in France, such as baked beans, Danish bacon and Indian curries, is growing and while Paris and the Riviera have a selection of relocation companies, the rest of France is only scarcely covered.
-Since a real Frenchman will remain in the place he was born all his life, he has no need for relocation services, so the relocation sector is largely unknown in France.
+The number of shops selling British food products that are otherwise unavailable in France, such as baked beans, Danish bacon, and Indian curries, is growing and while Paris and the Riviera have a selection of relocation companies, the rest of France is only scarcely covered.
+Since a Frenchman will likely remain in the place he was born all his life, he has no need for relocation services, so the relocation sector is largely unknown in France.
 Since the government has not discovered it, there are no laws to tell you what you cannot do.
 Unregulated sectors are where you may find luck.
 However, if you plan to sell goods, your activity becomes "commercial," and you will have to make a demand for a carte de commercant together with your visa application.

 Unregulated activities like translation and relocation belong to the "visitor" visa category.
-A total of 7616 visitor's visas were issued in 2003, but official figures don't show how many allowed an activity.
 Other immigrants in the visitor category are artists and authors that exercise independently of a contract.

 If you cannot get permission to work in France, then the obvious solution is not to work but go there anyway.
 If you have a bag of money to live off at least one year, then you can obtain a visitor's visa.
 Another way of avoiding work is to study.
 Nearly half of all long-term visas issued are student visas.
 As a student, you can obtain permission to work half time.

-However infuriating the attitude of a sulky civil servant may be, never lose your temper.
+However infuriating the attitude of a civil servant may be, never lose your temper.
 If you do, the person will see it as a personal victory and a manifestation of his power.
 Always remain calm and polite.
-Fortunately, the sulky type is found less frequently than just 20 years ago, and you will find that a civil servant can also be flexible and helpful.
+Fortunately, you will generally find that a civil servant can also be flexible and helpful.
 The key is to adapt to the French way when interacting with anyone.
 The lunch break is taken very seriously and typically goes from noon to 2 p.m.
 Telephoning anyone at 11:55 is asking for trouble.

-I will look more closely at dos and don'ts in France in a future article.
-Understanding French mentality is a key to success in France.
+I will look more closely at the dos and don'ts of living in France in another article.
+Understanding the inimitable French mentality is a key to success in France.
 Moving to France is not about bringing all your potted plants along; it's all about sowing your seeds in French soil and nurturing them with French fertilizer.
 This is often how you get the most beautiful plants.